-^{iv} For purposes of this Opinion, the words "activities," "events," and "functions" are used interchangeably.

-^v Each Ethics Committee Opinion is based on a specific set of facts outlined by the inquiring judge.
+iv For purposes of this Opinion, the words "activities," "events," and "functions" are used interchangeably, v Each Ethics Committee Opinion is based on a specific set of facts outlined by the inquiring judge.
 These facts may not be fully set forth in the Digest version of the Opinion (for example, to maintain the confidentiality of the inquirer).
-Readers are cautioned that the Judicial Conduct Board, the Court of Judicial Discipline, and/or the Supreme Court will only consider a judge's reliance on an advisory opinion rendered in response to that judge's personal inquiry (not an Opinion rendered to another judge) in determining whether discipline should be recommended or imposed.
+Readers are cautioned that the Judicial Discipline, and/or the Supreme Court will only consider a judge's reliance on an advisory opinion rendered in response to that judge's personal inquiry (not an Opinion rendered to another judge) in determining whether discipline should be recommended or imposed.